MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 116.0.xxxx.x: July xx, 2023
+## Version 116.0.1938.29: July 27, 2023

 Fixed various bugs and performance issues.

 ### Feature update

-- **Microsoft Edge for Business.** Public Preview.
-On by Default in Beta 116
+- **Microsoft Edge for Business.** In addition to rich set of enterprise controls, security, and productivity features that you're already familiar with, Microsoft Edge for Business offers new refreshed look and feel, automatic switching to keep your work and personal browsing separate including fixes from private preview feedback, lightly managed Enterprise Personal Browser (MSA profile), support for Unmanaged BYOPC, and Company Branding (coming soon).Microsoft Edge for Business is now turned on by default.
+For more information, see [Microsoft Edge for Business](/deployedge/microsoft-edge-for-business).

 - **Locked Tabs in Edge Workspaces.** This feature lets you keep tabs where you put them in an Edge workspace.
 A locked tab can't be closed, dragged or otherwise moved out of a workspace window.
 To lock a tab, right-click the tab and choose "Lock Tab" from the context menu.
 Click the lock icon on a tab to unlock it.
 Only the workspace creator and the user who locked the tab are permitted to unlock the tab.
 For more information, see [Microsoft Edge Workspaces](/deployedge/microsoft-edge-workspaces). **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.